pensjonatus/flash-fiction/blog/liberal-services.md

 ---
-title: 'Liberal Services'
+title: Liberal Services
 date: '2015-09-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The young man was wearing a colorful bow tie and shirt.
 He had a bluetooth